nomadrain/simple_msisdn_python/README.md

-# Lightweight MSISDN representation as a Python class
+# Lightweight MSISDN representation as a Python class and fake MSISDN generator

 This library was started as apart of testing CDR files generation and later I decided to make a separate repository for the MSISDNS only.